 The CCO will coordinate and conduct periodic export compliance training and reviews to ensure that all Netaş employees understand the rules set forth in this Policy and that all compliance procedures issued pursuant to this Policy are being effectively implemented.
 The CCO and other Netaş management are responsible for identifying the personnel required to participate in this training.
 Participation in periodic export control compliance training is mandatory for all Netaş employees, including senior management, sales, legal, supply chain and engineering personnel.
-Netaş personnel that work in or have access to the R&D labs are required to participate in periodic ITAR compliance training and their attendance documented.
+Netaş personnel that work in or have access to the R&D labs are required to participate in periodic ITAR compliance training and their attendance shall be documented.
 Participation in training will be documented through training logs and regular certification by Netaş personnel of participation in training and their understanding of the Policy.
-See Annex 1 to the Policy for Compliance Certification.